-As a condition for starting and maintaining an investment advisory relationship, Cerity Partners generally requires a minimum portfolio size of $2,000,000 and a minimum investment advisory annual fee of $25,000.
+As a condition for starting and maintaining an investment advisory relationship, Cerity Partners generally requires a minimum portfolio size of $2,000,000 and a minimum investment advisory annual fee of $20,000.
 These minimums may have the effect of making our services impractical for certain individuals or entities.
 We, in our sole discretion, may waive our stated account minimums.
-For further detail concerning account conditions, please refer to Item 5 of Cerity Partners ADV Part 2A Disclosure Brochure.

 - What is your relevant experience, including your licenses, education and other qualifications?
 What do these qualifications mean?

 Item 3: Fees, Cost, Conflicts and Standard of Conduct